Malayalam Movies Based on Books | Short Stories and Novels

 The novel presents the story of Najeeb who survives a harsh life in the Middle East by herding goats, toiling day by day under the cruel employer who tortured him.
 It reflects on the plight of the migrant labourers who left Kerala hoping for a better life in the Gulf.

 Francis Noronha has become a contemporary figure who narrates the lives of those pushed to outer lanes in society.
 He narrates these lives from the dark alleys of Kerala’s public sphere with an unusual flavour never tasted before.
 His book Asaranarude Suvisesham tells the tale of those disempowered people with such rawness.
-His stories bring the reader into stark confrontation with the real lives which are left unaddressed from the public space.
+His stories compellingly confront readers with real lives often overlooked in the public space.

 Prathi Poovankozhi is a political satire set in the writer’s hometown Kottayam.
 The novel tries to criticise the current political and social situation of the country in a typical Unni R way, which is slightly absurdist and satirical.
 Unni R has also previously mesmerised us with his shorts that satirically criticise the different notions of sexuality, morality, religion or gender prevalent in our society.
 The novel again reflects on the insanity growing in the collective conscious in the name of nationalism and so on.
 It could be a reminder on the issues plaguing our current society and what could go wrong in the future if unattended.
 The movie will also be scripted by Unni R.